yapjayann/dbms_benchmark/README.md

 ## 💬 Notes

-* You can customize the number of records and test duration in `benchmark.py`.
+* You can customize the number of records written to each database by changing the N value in `benchmark.py`.

 ---